 - Create a new database (free)

-To quickstart this process, we are going to create a new Postgres DB from scratch using Neon Postgres.
-Click on
+We'll start by creating a new Postgres DB from scratch using Neon Postgres.
+Click on the

 Connect Neon Database button.
-Note that Neon gives you 3 free Posgres database instances.
+Note that Neon gives you 3 free Postgres database

 After logging in to Neon and clicking on

 Create Neon Database, Hasura Cloud will perform the following for you:

 - Fetch the database URL that you can use to configure Hasura